 compareTriplets has the following parameter(s):

-a: an array of integers representing Alice's challenge rating
+int a: Alice's challenge rating

-b: an array of integers representing Bob's challenge rating
+int b: Bob's challenge rating

 Sample Input 0